 Theodore Roosevelt had a way with words.
 Over his lifetime, the eminently quotable president and author popularized many witty turns of phrase.
-And though he wasn’t fond of swearing, Roosevelt didn't always speak softly, either—he was capable of delivering a savage insult when he felt it was appropriate (though usually he saved his irritation for letters and didn't deliver the insult to his enemy’s face).
+And though he wasn’t fond of swearing, Roosevelt didn't always speak softly, either—he was capable of delivering a brutal insult when he felt it was appropriate (though usually he saved his irritation for letters and didn't deliver the insult to his enemy’s face).
 Here are just a few of them.

 1. “An amiable old fuzzy-wuzzy with sweetbread brains.”